 BWXT cautions that this annual report contains forward-looking statements, including, without limitation, statements relating to backlog, to the extent backlog may be viewed as an indicator of future revenues; the performance, timing, impact and value, to the extent value can be viewed as an indicator of future revenue, of contracts and options; management's beliefs and expectations regarding our future business prospects and growth opportunities; the timing and future revenues from acquisitions and commercialization of new or existing technologies; and future areas of focus for our business.
-These forward-looking statements are based on current management expectations and involve a number of risks and uncertainties, including, among other things, adverse changes in federal appropriations to government programs in which we participate; our ability to execute on contracts in backlog and obtain new contract awards; adverse changes in the industries in which we operate (including the demand for and competitiveness of nuclear solutions) and delays, changes or termination of contracts in backlog.
+These forward-looking statements are based on current management expectations and involve a number of risks and uncertainties, including, among other things, adverse changes in federal appropriations to government programs in which we participate; our ability to execute on contracts in backlog and obtain new contract awards: the impact of COVID-19 on our business and our employees, contractors, suppliers, customers and other partners and their business activities; the extent to which the length and severity of the COVID-19 health crisis exceeds our current expectations; the potential recurrence of subsequent waves or strains of COVID-19 or similar diseases; adverse changes in the industries in which we operate (including the demand for and competitiveness of nuclear solutions) and delays, changes or termination of contracts in backlog.
 If one or more of these or other risks materialize, actual results may vary materially from those expected.
-For a more complete discussion of these and other risk factors, please see our filings with the U.S. Securities and Exchange Commission, including our annual report on Form 10-K for the year ended December 31, 2020.
+For a more complete discussion of these and other risk factors, please see our filings with the U.S. Securities and Exchange Commission, including our annual report on Form 10-K for the year ended December 31, 2021.
 BWXT cautions not to place undue reliance on these forward-looking statements, which speak only as of the date of this report, and undertakes no obligation to update or revise any forward-looking statement, except to the extent required by applicable law.